-The Alliance promotes and supports economically and culturally vital downtowns as places with businesses and jobs, community and cultural events resulting from long range vision and design and strategic public and private investments.
+A network of communities, individuals, businesses and organizations with a proven interest in promoting and supporting economically and culturally vital downtowns as places with businesses and jobs, community and cultural events resulting from long range vision and design, and strategic public and private investments.

 The People of the Alliance: